 Use one damp microfiber cloth, followed by one dry cloth in wiping clean all the mirrors and glass surfaces.

-Go through your house and wipe down the hard surfaces – from counter tops, appliances and cabinets to doorknobs, light switches, TV remotes and telephones.
+Go through your house and wipe down the hard surfaces – from countertops, appliances and cabinets to doorknobs, light switches, TV remotes and telephones.
 You should disinfect some of those surfaces, particularly the ones that might deliver germs to people’s fingers and faces.
 Make a nontoxic disinfection solution by mixing one-fourth to a half cup of white or apple cider vinegar with a cup of water.

-Spray cleaner on the kitchen sink then on bathroom sinks, tubs and toilets.
+Spray cleaner on the kitchen sink than on bathroom sinks, tubs and toilets.
 Let it sit for a few minutes so the cleaner has time to dissolve dirt and stains.
 Then return to the kitchen and start scrubbing.
 Don’t forget to wipe down the inside of the microwave.
 Clean toilets last.

 While in the kitchen, you also want to make sure your garbage disposal is in tip-top shape.
 If you aren’t sure the best way to clean a garbage disposal, click here for some useful DIY garbage disposal cleaning tips.

 Sweep the kitchen and bathroom floors.
-Start mopping from the farthest corner of the room and move backwards towards the doorway (that is, don’t mop yourself into a corner).
+Start mopping from the farthest corner of the room and move back towards the doorway (that is, don’t mop yourself into a corner).
 Rinse the mop every time you complete a 4-by-4-foot area.

 Don’t worry about getting every nook and cranny when you vacuum.
-Just keep moving through the house, running the vacuum in every carpeted room in one pass through.
+Just keep moving through the house, running the vacuum in every carpeted room in one pass-through.

 Some tasks don’t need to be done each week.
 These include waxing the furniture, cleaning the windows, and washing area rugs and bath mats.
 Inspect these accessories and use your own judgment.